 - Accept all irrespective of race, creed, belief, age, gender, disability, history or personal characteristics

 - Work in partnership with organisations with similar aims

 - Behave towards all with integrity and transparency

 - Conduct all activities in a professional manner

-- Sought to develop links with councils, charities, and other organisations seeking the same goal
+- Active in developing links with councils, charities, and other organisations seeking the same goal;